The Unofficial Volta River Authority Home Page

 VRA has, since January 1987, through the creation of the Northern Electricity Department (NED), taken over the additional responsibility for distributing electricity to all categories of consumers in the Northern Sector (namely Brong Ahafo, Northern, Upper-East and Upper West Regions) from the Electricity Corporation of Ghana.

-The principal consumers of the Authority's electrical power are the Volta Aluminium Company (VALCO) which operates an aluminium smelter at Tema, about 80 kilometres from Akosombo and the Electricity Corporation of Ghana (ECG), the organisation which is responsible for the distribution of power to domestic, commercial and industrial customers in southern Ghana other than those served by VRA, such as the major mining companies (namely, Ashanti Goldfields Company, Dunkwa & Prestea Mines, Consolidated Diamond, Billiton Bogosu Gold, etc.), the Northern Electricity Department (NED), the Akosombo Textile Limited (ATL), Aluworks Limited located in Tema and the VRA Townships Akosombo/Akuse.
+of the Authority's electrical power are the Volta Aluminium Company (VALCO) which operates an aluminium smelter at Tema, about 80 kilometres from Akosombo and the Electricity Corporation of Ghana (ECG), the organisation which is responsible for the distribution of power to domestic, commercial and industrial customers in southern Ghana other than those served by VRA, such as the major mining companies (namely, Ashanti Goldfields Company, Dunkwa & Prestea Mines, Consolidated Diamond, Billiton Bogosu Gold, etc.), the Northern Electricity Department (NED), the Akosombo Textile Limited (ATL), Aluworks Limited located in Tema and the VRA Townships Akosombo/Akuse.

 The Authority has been supplying electrical power through the Communaute Electrique du Benin (CEB) to the neighbouring Republics of Togo and Benin since December 1972, under an international Agreement signed in August 1969.